DrCQ/MaterialDesign-DataGridExample/README.md

 Both DataGrids use the same Style and ControlTemplate stored in Themes/Generic.xaml file and the same ItemsSource from the ViewModel/MainWindowViewModel class.

 The basic code is written in XAML.
-The VB code is used for creation of DataGrid content and simple commands to launch the AboutWindow usng the DialogHost.
+The VB code is used for creation of DataGrid content and simple command to launch the AboutWindow usng the DialogHost.